odecci-dev/govla-front-end/KC/Readme.txt

 - Created an animation from an existing animation and modified it

 Fourth Commit:
 • All Members: Sprint 3
 - Created new dropdown button for Type Of Loan
 - Added a dropdown button animations
 • Modified the Navlinks
 - Commented the New Member Page

+Fifth Commit:
+• All Members: Sprint 3
+- All Members Revisions